The beach is open but the dune is closed for public safety and dune protection.

 - Swimming.
 No lifeguards.
 Swim at your own risk; rip currents and waves can make swimming hazardous.

 - Hiking.
 Mount Baldy Summit Trail.
 Restricted Access.
-Access to Mount Baldy requires advance approval and accompaniment by authorized staff.
+Access to the Mount Baldy Summit Trail requires accompaniment by authorized staff.
 There are ranger-led daytime and sunset hikes on weekends in the summer.
-Advance reservations are required and can be made by calling the Indiana Dunes National Lakeshore Visitor Center at (219) 395-1882.
-Hike dates and times are also listed in the park's newspaper The Singing Sands and on the park's website calendar.
+Hike dates and times are listed in the park's newspaper The Singing Sands, on the park's website calendar, and the park's Facebook page.

 - Mount Baldy is 126 above the water level of Lake Michigan.

-- Mount Baldy is moving at about 4 feet a year.
-Beach sand moves when the prevailing northwest wind exceeds 7 m.p.h.
+- Mount Baldy is moving 5-10 feet a year.
+Beach sand moves when the prevailing northwest wind exceeds 7 mph.

 - Mount Baldy is 'starving'.
 Beach erosion is taking away more sand than the waves are bringing in due to the breakwall that was built for the Michigan City Harbor.
 To try and correct the effect of the breakwall the U.S. Army Corps of Engineers began feeding the beach in 1974.
 Thus far they have given it four meals: